-This page helps you decide how to integrate with KlickTipp and whether using the optional PHP Wrapper makes sense for your use case.
+This page helps you decide how to integrate with KlickTipp and whether using the optional PHP Connector makes sense for your use case.

 KlickTipp offers two technical integration models: